Gerald Templer: High Commissioner for Malaya

 During his time in Malaya, Templer became commonly known as the "Tiger of Malaya", a title previously enjoyed by the Japanese general Tomoyuki Yamashita, who had captured Singapore and Malaya in 1942.
 In response to an article in Time magazine that "the jungle had been stabilised", he declared "I'll shoot the bastard who says that this emergency is over".
 The Malayan government eventually declared the Emergency over in 1960.
 He was advanced to Knight Grand Cross of the Order of St Michael and St George for his work as High Commissioner in the Coronation Honours List in June 1953.

 Although Templer's actions were successful in helping to defeat the MNLA, they required the use of many controversial strategies, including the continued use of internment camps known as "New Villages", the forced relocation of ethnic minorities, forced conscription, collective punishment against civilians, the hiring of specialist headhunters to decapitate suspected communists, herbicidal warfare through the use of Agent Orange, and the widespread killing of livestock and destruction of food crops to deprive the MNLA of resources.

+In 1952 the poet Randall Swingler wrote a poem about Templer titled "The Ballad of Herod Templer".
+The poem is believed to have been inspired by the British-Malayan headhunting scandal.

 The Malaysian Government arranged for the Main Hall at the Royal Military College, Kuala Lumpur in Sungai Besi, which had been established in 1952, to be named the "Tun Templer Hall" in his honour.
-They also named after him Templer's Park, a nature reserve established in 1955 in Rawang.
+They also named after him Templer's Park, a nature reserve established in 1955 in Rawang, as well as the Selangor state assembly constituency surrounding it.